free5ty1e/debianusbfileserver/README.md

 Then add your user to the Samba user list and set your password:
 `smbpasswd -a chris`

+Then restart the Samba service:
+`sudo service smbd restart`

 ## Notes:
 (Note: If you are like me and starting with such a barebones Debian load that `sudo` isn't even installed, the following command sequence might be of interest to you -- and me, since *my* username is `chris` too!)